. 1940 .

 "Two minutes, sir."

 These undersea boats had been hounding our trail relentlessly, their paths meticulously plotted in the chartroom.
-In the past twelve hours there had been a lull, by now they were back and scenting blood.
+In the past twelve hours there had been a lull, but now they were back and scenting blood.

 The change of course came, all the ships obediently swinging to starboard.
 The bow waves streaked the grey water and spray leaped up, crashing over our foredeck.
-It was then, just as our turn was completed that there came a sound, a deep boom.
+It was then, just as our turn was completed that there came a sound; a deep boom.
 For a moment, there was nothing, then a huge fireball leapt up from the foredeck of one of the freighters.
 Walker stood staring as another explosion echoed deep in the ship.
 We all knew that that particular ship carried ammunition and those who didn't know, knew it now.
 We could see the shock wave coming across the water.
 I looked up at the bridge, the captain had disappeared and a moment later, Amazon made a sharp turn to port, put on speed and sprinted for where the stern of the freighter was slipping under the waves.

 "We'll be back!" his voice boomed down to the survivors in the life boat.
 A faint cheer echoed over the water.
 The captains of destroyers and freighters alike were given explicit orders never to pick up survivors; doing so would endanger their ships, men and precious cargo.
-As heart breaking as it was to leave them behind, the captains knew it had to be done- except Lieutenant-Commander Walker.
+As heartbreaking as it was to leave them behind, the captains knew it had to be done- except Lieutenant-Commander Walker.
 He picked up survivors whether he was ordered to or not.

 "One pattern sir."